Gitrua07/NBA-Basketball-Data-Finder/README.md

   ## Programming Language

-  The programming language will be Python, JSON, HTML.
-   	The IDE will be Visual Studios Code.
+  The programming language will be Python, JSON, HTML.\n The IDE will be Visual Studios Code.

   ## Version Control